Dali Man: Taxonomy

 At around this time, the nomen Homo heidelbergensis was regaining popularity, being largely assigned to various Middle Pleistocene African and European specimens.
 Some authors additionally lumped contemporary East Asian remains into it, including Dali, first suggested by anthropologists Aurélien Mounier, Silvana Condemi, and Giorgio Manzi in 2011.
 In 2016, Manzi recommended resurrecting Wu's nomen as "H. heidelbergensis daliensis" for Middle Pleistocene East Asian specimens.
+However according to a 2023 assessment, since Wu wrote only that "it is suggested that Dali cranium probably represents a new subspecies" (p.
+538, italics added for emphasis) the name daliensis was never validly published according to International Commission on Zoological Nomenclature (ICZN) rules, being proposed conditionally and published after 1960 (and not formally proposed by subsequent workers in the intervening period), and is therefore unavailable.
+Reed (2025) noted the discrepancy of the 1981 article body and abstract in its specific name proposal, since the term used in the article body suggests a conditional proposal as noted in ICZN article 15, while the article abstract seems to suggest a more definitive proposal; for consistency, he stated that applying the ICZN code for the entirety of the publication renders H. daliensis an unavailable, conditionally proposed name.

-In 2021, Chinese paleoanthropologist Qiang Ji and colleagues erected a new species, Homo longi, based on a late Middle Pleistocene skull from Harbin in northeastern China.
+In 2021, Chinese paleoanthropologist Qiang Ji and colleagues described a new species, Homo longi, based on a late Middle Pleistocene skull from Harbin in northeastern China.
 They suggested Denisovans may belong to H. longi, but excluded Dali Man and contemporaneous East Asian specimens.
 They instead recommended reviving H. daliensis to accommodate these specimens.
 In a study published the same day, Israeli anthropologist Israel Hershkovitz and colleagues suggested the apparent diversity of supposedly unique forms during the Middle Pleistocene is the result of a complex network of cross-continental interbreeding, based on the 140 to 120 thousand years old Israeli Nesher Ramla remains which feature a mix of Neanderthal and H. erectus traits.